Get to Know Louisville's Best Chefs and Restaurants - Louisville Article

 Chef Mat Weber of Uptown Cafe began as a photography student at the University of Louisville but soon discovered his love of cooking while working at Cafe Metro, a local favorite, which was right across the street from his current gig at Uptown Cafe.

-Chef Anthony Lamas of Seviche, a Latin Restaurant, grew up appreciating his mother’s unique Latino flavors and developed a love for food and cooking as a result.
-Chef Zac Young of Marketplace Restaurant at Theater Square also grew up cooking with his mother and still enjoys cooking with her for holiday events.
+Chef Geoffrey Heyde, of Fork & Barrel, grew up helping his mother put together meals for his family and developed a love for food and cooking.
+Chef Zac Young of Marketplace Restaurant at Theater Square also grew up cooking with his mother and still cooks with her for holiday events.

-Chef Steve Gustafson, who will begin his tenure at the new Omni Louisville Downtown hotel in March 2018, mentioned he enjoyed family meals together which they shared no matter how busy everyone was at the time.
-Volare’s Joshua Moore was introduced to cooking by both of his grandmothers and was known to change the channel from cartoons to cooking shows as early as Kindergarten!
+Chef Steve Gustafson, who will begin his tenure at the new Omni Louisville Downtown Hotel in March 2018, mentioned he enjoyed family meals together which they shared no matter how busy everyone was at the time.
+Chef Joshua Moore, of Volare Italian Ristorante, was introduced to cooking by both of his grandmothers and was known to change the channel from cartoons to cooking shows as early as Kindergarten!

 While Louisville might not be the first city that comes to mind when considering a restaurant venture, the Derby City has attracted some of the very best!
 The area's many local chefs who are held in such high regard have helped to attract even more new restaurateurs, while Chef Andrew Hubbard of Martini Italian Bistro, came back home at his mother’s request and ended up getting married and starting a family.